kabuto412rock/todo-client/README.md

 - On launch, the app loads any saved token and decides whether to show Login or Todos (`lib/app.dart`).
 - Login screen lets you enter credentials; on success, token is saved and the app navigates to Todos.
 - Todos screen fetches the list, shows loading/error states, supports pull-to-refresh, and allows basic local edits (UI-only for now).
+	- To create a todo, tap the Add button and enter a title.
+On success the new item appears at the top of the list.

 ## Troubleshooting
 - 401/403 when fetching todos: ensure the token is present and valid; try logging in again.